-Page attributes are set in the header and are available to the whole page.
 Built-in AsciiDoc attributes are reserved attributes that have special, pre-defined behavior.
 Many built-in attributes also have a restricted set of accepted values.

-Built-in page attributes usually do two things; they toggle a behavior on or off (boolean), and they change the generated output by accepting an alternate value or replacement content (variable).
+These attributes usually do two things; they toggle a behavior on or off (boolean), and they change the generated output by accepting an alternate value or replacement content (variable).

 Let’s turn on the attribute